One of Solr’s strengths is providing a rich platform of functionality with the option of adding your own custom components running within Solr.

 Collection level plugins.
 These are registered on individual collections, either by hand-editing the

 Cluster level (or Core Container level) plugins.
 These are plugins that are installed at a cluster level and every Solr node has one instance each of these plugins.
-Examples of these are authentication and authorization plugins, metrics reporters, cluster level request handlers etc.
+Examples of these are Configuring Authentication and Authorization, metrics reporters, cluster level request handlers, etc.